monch1962/using-checkov/README.md

 # using-checkov
-Spike around using custom checkov controls
+Spike around creating & using custom checkov controls that are stored in their own git repo

 ## To use